pitt-cdm/twine--cats-dogs/PROPOSAL.md

 <!-- What's the basic pitch for the Twine narrative?
 Where do you start?
 Who do you play as?
 What's the genre? -->

+The game will being with options between being a cat or a dog.
+It'll then have the options for being a wild or domestic cat/dog and the life will play out from there.